MandeepSic19/RefWorkflow_LC/README.md

 ## Citation

-If you use or reference this work (including the reference code, sample data, or methodology diagram), cite the following:
+If you use or reference this work (including the reference code, sample data, or methodology), cite the following:

 **Repository (Reference Code and Sample Data)**
 Mandeep Singh, 2025.
 RefData_LC: Sample Point Clouds and Reference Code for Calibration and Optimization Workflow.
 Zenodo.